Temp Mail Logo

 What do SPF, DKIM, and DMARC results mean?

-SPF (Sender Policy Framework) verifies that the sending server's IP address is authorised to send email for the domain.
+SPF (Sender Policy Framework) verifies that the sending server's IP address is authorised to send email for the envelope domain.
 DKIM (DomainKeys Identified Mail) verifies a cryptographic signature proving the message was not altered in transit.
-DMARC (Domain-based Message Authentication) ties SPF and DKIM together and specifies what to do with messages that fail — none (no action), quarantine (spam folder), or reject (block).
+DMARC (Domain-based Message Authentication, Reporting, and Conformance) ties SPF and DKIM together with alignment requirements, the authenticated domain must match the visible From: header, and specifies what to do with failures: none (no action), quarantine (spam folder), or reject (block).
 All three passing means the message is authenticated end-to-end.
+A DMARC pass with p=reject is the strongest authentication signal a message can carry.

 What does SPF fail or DKIM fail mean?

-An SPF fail means the sending IP is not listed in the domain's SPF record — the message may be spoofed or sent via an unauthorised server.
-A DKIM fail means the cryptographic signature did not match, which could indicate the message was altered in transit or that the signing configuration is incorrect.
-Either failure is a strong indicator of spam, phishing, or misconfiguration worth investigating.
+An SPF fail means the sending IP is not listed in the domain's SPF record.
+The message may be spoofed, sent from an unauthorised server, or sent via a forwarding service that broke SPF alignment.
+A DKIM fail means the cryptographic signature did not verify.
+This can indicate the message was altered in transit, the signing key has been rotated, or the DKIM configuration is incorrect.
+A DKIM fail combined with an SPF fail and a DMARC fail is a strong indicator of a spoofed or phishing message.
+If only SPF fails but DKIM passes and DMARC passes, the message may have been forwarded.
+Forwarding breaks SPF but preserves DKIM signatures.

 How do I trace where an email came from?